Kaev/DbScriptExtensions/README.md

 ```

 ### Where can i get support?
 You can find me on the official [Eluna Discord server](https://discord.gg/Ed5HK3Dc).
-Ask your question in the support channel and tag me (Kaev#5208).
+Ask your question in the support channel and tag me (kittykaev).

 ### Can i support your work?
 Sure.
-Contact me via Discord (Kaev#5208).
+Contact me via Discord (kittykaev).